vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/2-docling.md

 ## 🎯 Next Steps: Setting Up a Vector Database

 Now that you get your hands into RAG and understand its value, it's time to make it production ready.
-And first, you'll need a place to store your document embeddings: that's where Vector Databases come in.
+And first, you'll need a robust place to store your document embeddings: that's where (external) Vector Databases come in.

-Let's dive into the world of embeddings and vector databases!